liam-mills/advent-of-code/2025/README.md

 ## Testing

-Solutions can be executed with the following:
+Solutions can be executed with the following (assuming you are running code from the /2025 folder):

-`node <day>/answer.ts`
+`npx ts-node <day>/answer.ts`

 ## Progress